BradleyCanty/DIY-21700-Battery-System/README.md

 ## VERSION 2 TO DO
 * implement the voltage sensing functionality and report over MAVLink via UART
 * Implement temperature measurement via two thermistors and report over MAVLink via UART
-* rework the end plate latching mechanism which unlatches by pinching, with ingress from the top surface and load bearing on the interior top surface.
-This would make it easy to vertically lift away/toward a sky-facing cutout in an airframe, such that it's suitable for use in a fixed-wing UAV.
-Keep in mind that it must be more robot-gripper friendly for automated battery swapping, but also human hand compatible.
+* rework the end plate latching mechanism, which in its current form unlatches by pinching from the side, with a latching mechanism that unlatches by pinching from the top: this would facilitate ingress to/egress from the top surface, but requires load bearing on the interior top and bottom of the latching mechanism cutout.
+The point is to make it easy to vertically lift away/toward a sky-facing cutout in an airframe, such that the battery is suitable for use in a fixed-wing UAV.
+The current manifestation, where lifting from side handles, precludes this possibility.
+Keep in mind that it must be robot-gripper friendly for automated battery swapping, but also human hand compatible.
 * Complete the battery low voltage alarm circuit (flashing orange LED lights and loud buzzer) and add the details to this project
 * Replace JST-XH connector interface (used between battery and charging station/vehicle adapter) with machine pin headers